Every story has a beginning - The Story behind Zero Waste Medals

 In time this developed into suppling small quantities for race directors too, and a question that often came with that was "Do you know any one that does medals?"

 Now back then we had a few sources for metal medals but that wasn't the sort of answer we wanted to give.
+More often than not, these have to travel many 100s or 1000s of miles to get to the start line and that doesnt fit well with us.

 So instead, one day about a year and a half ago.
 Neil brought back our very first Blue Co2 laser.